Sheriff Sale Q&A

 Can I learn about liens on the property before I bid?

-Yes, The Treasurer's office can advise if there are taxes owed on the property.
+Yes, the Treasurer's office can advise if there are taxes owed on the property.
 These taxes may include real estate taxes, sewer liens, weed liens, ditch assessments and unsafe building liens.
 Also, the Recorder's Office and the County Clerk's Office may also have a record of any other liens against the property.

 Can I assess the property?